 At LNPS all students are responsible for their own borrowing and when students develop regular borrowing routines in the early years these habits stay with them for life.
 We also encourage parents to create their own borrowing accounts to not only model the importance of reading to their children, but it also gives you the chance to explore our lovely library and choose from our amazing selection of books.
-Our Parent Library has a growing range of books and information packs to assist you to better understand how your child learns and behaves.
+We also have a small but steadily growing collection of books in our Parent Library.